You committed a 250 MB dataset, realized the mistake, deleted it, committed the deletion, and ran git push origin main — only to hit:

 Prevention

-• Add a pre-commit hook that blocks files over a size threshold:
+- Add a pre-commit hook that blocks oversized files before they ever enter history:

 # .git/hooks/pre-commit (chmod +x)